----------------------------------------------------------------------------

 print(result.optimized_values)

-Example creation with an `OptimizationProblem` using `make_numeric_factors()`.
-The linearization
+Example creation with an :class:`.optimization_problem.OptimizationProblem` using

 problem = OptimizationProblem(subproblems=[...], residual_blocks=...)